 Although any number of things have the potential to be a distraction, Florida’s distracted driving law focuses specifically on cell phone use, particularly targeting texting.

-This provision does not apply to someone who is dialing a phone number, reporting an emergency or receiving messages relating to radio broadcasts, safety-related information (traffic and weather alerts) or navigation.
-It also does not prohibit someone from merely talking on the phone, even though we know that is a major distraction for many drivers.
+This provision does not apply to someone who is dialing a phone number, reporting an emergency, or receiving messages relating to radio broadcasts, safety-related information (traffic and weather alerts), or navigation.
+It also does not prohibit someone from merely talking on the phone, even though we know that it is a major distraction for many drivers.

 Teens and younger drivers are at especially high risk, with the NHTSA reporting approximately 11 percent of those killed in crashes dying in one involving driver distraction.

 Our injury attorneys in Fort Myers are committed to helping victims of distracted drivers obtain just compensation for their injuries.